 Pensions are one of the most tax efficient forms of saving.
-A higher rate taxpayer can contribute $\mathfrak{L}100$ to a registered pension fund at a cost of only $\mathfrak{L}60$ and investment income and capital gains will accrue within the scheme largely tax free.
-For additional rate taxpayers the savings are even higher with a $\mathfrak{L}100$ contribution effectively costing $\mathfrak{L}55$ .
+A higher rate taxpayer can contribute £100 to a registered pension fund at a cost of only £60 and investment income and capital gains will accrue within the scheme largely tax free.
+For additional rate taxpayers the savings are even higher with a £100 contribution effectively costing £55.

-An individual is entitled to tax relief on personal contributions in any given tax year up to the higher of 100% of earned income or £3,600 (gross).
+An individual is entitled to tax relief on personal contributions in any given tax year up to the higher of 100% of earned income or $\pounds3,600$ (gross).

 The contributions are paid net of basic rate tax and the pension provider will then recover that basic rate tax from HMRC.
 Higher and additional rate relief, if appropriate, can be claimed from HMRC.
 Contributions in excess of the individual's limit can be made into a scheme but the excess will not attract tax relief.
 An employer may make contributions to a scheme and a deduction from profits may be available to the employer.

 As these reliefs are generous, there are controls which serve to limit high levels of contribution.
-These are complex but, put simply, they will give rise to a tax charge if annual contributions result in an increase in pension rights for a year of more than £50,000 for 2013/14 (reducing to £40,000 for 2014/15) or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2013/14, is £1.5 million (reducing to £1.25 million from 2014/15).
+These are complex but, put simply, they may give rise to a tax charge if annual contributions exceed £40,000 for 2014/15 (previously £50,000) or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2014/15, is £1.25 million (previously £1.5 million).

 Various options are available on and throughout retirement with regard to taking pension entitlement.
 The most common option is to take part of the fund, normally 25% as a tax free lump sum.
-The balance is then used to buy a taxable life annuity or to use an income withdrawal facility.
+The balance is then used to buy a taxable life annuity or to use an income drawdown facility.